Lazurite glinting with pyrite and veins of calcite

 sparkling blue of speedwell in strolled country lanes

-spectral blue of woods in budding April and May
+spectral blue of woods in a burgeoning April

 Cloth-of-Gold blue of a new school blazer